Us5rman/Winlator-AnTuTu/README.md

 - **Turnip / Mesa** — [Freedreno team @ Mesa](https://gitlab.freedesktop.org/mesa/mesa)
 - **Proton layers (bionic)** — [GameNative](https://github.com/utkarshdalal/GameNative)

-If you have contributed and are not listed, open a PR — this list is intended to be complete.

 ---

 ## Disclaimer ⚠️

-Winlator and its forks are unofficial community projects.
+Winlator AnTuTu and its parent forks are experimental community projects.
 They are not affiliated with or endorsed by Microsoft, Wine, the Mesa project, Qualcomm, or any game publisher.
-Compatibility varies by device GPU, Android version, and individual game.
+Performance and compatibility vary by device hardware, GPU drivers, and Android version.

 ---